Update August 2022

 Campaign to End Indefinite Immigration Detention

 In May 2020, we began a second strand for our national campaigning work, joining a further national campaign which also, like the Lift the Ban campaign, consists of many organisations which have been gathering increasing cross-party support.
 This concerns the policy of indefinite detention in Immigration Removal Centres (IRCs) of people whom the Home Office plans to deport.
 We are working to support one of the most visible campaigning NGOs, Detention Action, who are in turn a member of the overarching Detention Forum, of which the national City of Sanctuary, and therefore we in HCoS, are members.
+You can sign to support ending indefinite detention here.

 For many years there has been great unease about a policy which allows people to be picked up in the middle of the night or at any time, thrown into windowless vans, and taken with no notice to be incarcerated for an indefinite period of time.
 We are the only country in Europe practising indefinite detention pending deportation, and while most people are either deported or released back into the community after a few weeks, many are held for much longer – even years – or repeatedly released and then picked up again.
 However, there is a widespread lack of knowledge among the public that we lock people up, indefinitely, most of whom have committed no crime at all, including victims of torture even though this is expressly forbidden by law, and people who have been trafficked.
 At this very moment, there are trafficking victims remaining in immigration detention.
 For a clear, brief history and background of immigration detention in the UK, see Irfan Chowdhury’s briefing.